What’s this all about?All the details

 - Don't use your company name: URL shorteners can also be formed from product names, words common to your industry, slogans or even slang.
 Examples: Netflix at one time used movi.es and BarkBox, which supplies dog treat gift packages, use the URL shortener ruv.me.

 - Combine methods: Use one or more of the above methods above.

 - Use an online search tool: One great tool for coming up with good domains for URL shorteners is Domai.nr, which lets you type in a full company name and the site suggests variations of it using numerous alternate extensions and other methods mentioned here and even links you to where you can purchase the domains (this is especially handy for country TLDs).
 The site also has a handy iPhone app.

 - Browse our list for inspiration: You'll likely get some great ideas just look at what others have done!

 Once you've found a domain you like, you'll need to register it.
-Many extensions are available from companies you already use for domain registration — such as GoDaddy or Hover.
+Many extensions are available from companies you already use for domain registration — such as Hover.
 If it's not available, you'll need to locate a registrar who handles the domain extension in question.
 One good way to do this is to use Domai.nr, which links directly to registrars for many domain extensions.
 If you can't find a link here, try the Wikipedia list of TLDs.

 It's also important to note that some countries only allow registrations on what's call the third level — .co.uk for example.
 This means you couldn't register, for example, domain.uk.